-Classic & new reads, recommended by the team from The Moment is Now
+Classic reads for 2020, recommended by the team from The Moment is Now

 There are hundreds of mindfulness books out there, so how do you choose which ones to read?
 Between them, Gillian and her team have made it their mission to read as many mindfulness books as they can.
-Here are some of their recommendations—from classic texts to the recently-published.
+Here are some of their recommendations.

 Craig read Body, mind and sport by John Douillard over 15 years ago and has read it again several times since.
 Craig says “It’s an encyclopaedia of wisdom on how to listen to the senses within the body to steer you in the right direction.”